from € 750 Excluding flightsCREA IL TUO VIAGGIO TROVA AGENZIA

 The Outer Banks are well exposed to all types of East Coast swells.
 Dozens of piers provide wind protection.
 Kitty Hawk, Avalon, Nags Head, Jeanettes and Outer Banks create quality waves on both sides.
 There are summer restrictions for surfing from 9am to 5pm, plus a ban on surfing within 60m of the piers.
 Rodanthe Pier is the most eastern point on the islands that focuses most of the NE swells and a lot of surfing.
 Crowds can get intense around the dock where parking can become a problem.

-Having a 4×4 jeep at your disposal is always possible to escape the crowds.
-In the cities of Waves, Salvo and Avon , it will be possible to ride left waves with swells from NE, and right waves when swells come from the southern quadrants.
+With a 4×4 jeep you can escape the crowds.
+In the cities of Waves, Salvo and Avon , it will be possible to ride left waves with swells from NE, and right waves when swells come from the south.
 Avon has a dock with fun little waves.
 In Cape Hatteras is the Lighthouse, the famous break in front of the tallest lighthouse in the United States, which has recently been moved further inland due to rampant erosion.
 This erosion constantly changes the waves, which collects most of the swells (those from NE are usually the best).
-To get Frisco Pier to work you need a fairly large swell heading from S. Take a ferry to Ocracoke Island.
+To get Frisco Pier to work you need a fairly large swell heading from south.
+Take a ferry to Ocracoke Island.

 Tariff per person, starting from:

 |From 1 January 2019 to 31 December 2019||€ 750|

 Exchange rate1 EUR = 1.11 USD

 Exchange rate variations (more than 3%) will lead to an adjustment of costs.
 They will be communicated within 20 days of departure.